logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

 Hops Python library
 =======================

-The Hops library provides a set of modules that makes it simple to run TensorFlow code on Jupyter in Hops.
+**Hops library** provides a set of modules that make it simple to run TensorFlow code with Jupyter on Hops.

 hdfs
 -----------------------
 .. highlight:: python

-The ``hdfs`` module provides several for interacting with the Hops filesystem where your project data is stored.
-The first one is ``hdfs.project_path()`` The path resolves to the root path for your project, which is the view that you see when you click ``Data Sets`` in HopsWorks.
-To point where your actual data resides in the project you to append the full path from there to your Dataset.
-A simply use-case might be to write to a file in your project.
-Depending on whether you are using Python or PySpark kernel in Jupyter there are two different approaches.
+The ``hdfs`` module provides several ways of interacting with the Hops filesystem, where the HopsWorks project's data is stored.
+The first one is ``hdfs.project_path()``.
+The path resolves to the root path of your project, which is the view shown when clicking at ``Data Sets`` in HopsWorks.
+To point where your actual data resides in the project, you need to append the full path from there to your Dataset.
+A simple use-case might be writing to a file in your project.
+Depending on whether you are using Python or PySpark kernel, you can follow one of two these different approaches in Jupyter.

 **Logging in the Python kernel**